inpsyde/composer-asset-compiler/README.md

 Finally, it worth to be noted that advanced environment-based configuration can be combined with the other techniques previously documented, like passing arguments to scripts and the usage of placeholders for environment variables.

-For example, the following example leverage all of them:
+For example, the following example leverages all of them:

 ```json
 {